DappDevs/presentations/content/why-ethereum.md

 Even if Ethereum isn't ultimately the blockchain to rule all blockchains, the skills and knowledge needed to learn distributed application development will be transferrable to whatever succeeds it.
-The major differences between Ethereum and other smart contract platforms are simply the underlying tradeoffs use to secure the blockchain, and what programming language you use to write smart contracts.
+The major differences between Ethereum and competing smart contract platforms are simply the underlying tradeoffs use to secure the blockchain, and what programming language you use to write smart contracts.